What Is Osteopathy?

 OMT is also a very effective structural addition to add to any child’s treatment protocol which already includes dietary modification, nutritional supplementation and detoxification therapies.

-Often times, many children on the autism spectrum have injury resulting from the birthing process to the back of the skull where the first cervical vertebrae attach to the base of the skull, causing the neck to jam up against the skull base or occiput.
+Often times, many children with neurodevelopmental disorders such as autism, ADHD, Sensory Processing Disorder, developmental delays and learning disabilities have injury resulting from the birthing process to the back of the skull where the first cervical vertebrae attach to the base of the skull, causing the neck to jam up against the skull base or occiput.

 Osteopathic manipulation is also very effective in draining fluid in the ears with chronic ear infections.